What Determines If School Is Open?

-The Superintendent makes the decision to close schools or change schedules due to inclement weather.
-When there is indication of possible inclement weather, the Superintendent monitors the forecast and consults with:
+The Superintendent makes the decision to close schools or change schedules due to bad weather.
+When there is indication of possible adverse weather, the Superintendent monitors the forecast and consults with:

 - Superintendents of other area school districts